 Pending the preparation of definitive engraved depositary receipts, the depositary, upon our written order, may issue temporary depositary receipts substantially identical to the definitive depositary receipts but not in definitive form.
 These temporary depositary receipts would entitle their holders to all the rights of definitive depositary receipts.
-Temporary depositary receipts at our expense.
+Temporary depositary receipts would be exchangeable for definitive depositary receipts at our expense.